Bad credit mortgages

 Is it possible to remortgage with a poor credit history?

-You may wonder about your options if you’re holding a mortgage and need to remortgage but your credit score is low.
+You may wonder about your options if you’re holding a mortgage and need to remortgage, but your credit score is low.
 Don’t worry; there are steps to navigate this challenge successfully while ensuring originality in your approach.

-Evaluating the Impact of Repayments on Your Finances: Lenders will also review how your mortgage repayments affect your overall finances.
-They may scrutinise the proportion of your income that these payments represent.
-This can indicate your ability to manage additional financial commitments.
-Ensuring your existing mortgage fits comfortably within your budget can reassure lenders, even when your credit score is low.
+Lenders assess how your existing mortgage repayments influence your overall financial stability.
+They consider the proportion of your income dedicated to these payments to determine your ability to handle additional commitments.
+Ensuring your current repayments fit comfortably within your budget can make you a more appealing borrower.

 Is it possible to secure a mortgage with a bad credit history?